lilactown/immutable-editor/README.md

 # immutable-editor

-immutable-editor is a React component used to live-edit datastructures created with Facebook's Immutable.JS, complete with Undo and Redo.
+immutable-editor is a React component used to live-edit data structures created with Facebook's Immutable.JS, complete with Undo and Redo.

 Currently supports Maps, Lists and primitive types (String, Number, Boolean).